Novel thermodynamic inequality for rotating AdS black holes

 {We propose a new thermodynamic inequality for stationary and asymptotically Anti-de Sitter rotating black holes, $ 4\pi J^2/(3MV)<1 $.
-This inequality is derived through an analysis of the roots of the identity which holds among the thermodynamic variables to avoid a naked singularity.
-We have analyzed the Kerr-AdS black hole and the asymptotically AdS uncharged and rotating black strings and find strong supporting evidence for different horizon topologies.
-Using this inequality we verify the validity of reverse isoperimetric inequality in its conventional form ($ {\cal R}\geq 1 $) in the presence of rotation.
-By examining a wide range of black hole solutions, we confirm the validity of the proposed inequality.
-Assuming that reverse isoperimetric inequality continues to hold in higher dimensions, and employing the intermediate refined reverse isoperimetric inequalities introduced in [\href{https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.131.241401}{Phys.
-Rev. Lett. {\bf 131}, 241401}] as guiding principles, we extend the inequality to higher-dimensional spacetimes.}
+This inequality is derived by analyzing the roots of the identity relating the thermodynamic variables, ensuring the avoidance of naked singularities, and consequently preventing violations of the cosmic censorship conjecture.
+We examine the Kerr-AdS black hole as well as uncharged rotating AdS black strings, and find strong supporting evidence for the inequality across different horizon topologies.
+Using this inequality, we further demonstrate that the reverse isoperimetric inequality ($ {\cal R}\geq 1 $), remains unchanged, in the presence of rotation.
+Our investigations of a broad class of black hole solutions provide additional confirmation of the proposed inequality.
+Assuming that the reverse isoperimetric inequality in the presence of rotation continues to hold in higher dimensions, we conjecture the corresponding higher-dimensional generalization of the inequality.}

 .
 The thermodynamic properties of black holes have played an outstanding role in advancing our understanding of the interplay between gravitation, quantum theory, and thermodynamics because of the seminal works of Bekenstein and Hawking \cite{Bekenstein:1973ur,Hawking:1975vcx}.
 Bekenstein first proposed that the entropy of a black hole is proportional to the area of its event horizon \cite{Bekenstein:1973ur}, a notion that was profoundly supported by Hawking's discovery of black hole radiation \cite{Hawking:1975vcx}.
 In Anti-de Sitter (AdS) spacetimes, these ideas acquire additional depth due to the AdS/CFT correspondence \cite{Maldacena:1997re}, which facilitates the study of gravitational systems through dual conformal field theories, thereby offering new perspectives on entropy bounds.